-Catastrophe rates tend to fluctuate by global region, particularly areas recently impacted by large catastrophic events.
-During the second and third quarters of 2013, Canada experienced historic flooding in Alberta and Toronto, which will likely result in higher future catastrophe rates.
+Rates tend to fluctuate by specific region and products, particularly areas recently impacted by large catastrophic events.
+During the second and third quarters of 2013, Canada experienced historic flooding in Alberta and Toronto, which resulted in higher catastrophe rates in these areas during 2014.
 Although there were flooding and wind storm events in Europe and Asia in the latter part of 2013, the overall 2013 catastrophe losses for the industry were lower than average.
-This lower level of losses, combined with increased competition is putting downward pressure on rates in certain geographical areas.
+This lower level of losses, combined with increased competition resulted in downward pressure on rates in certain geographical areas during 2014.
+Catastrophe results during 2014 were also generally benign, which could have a negative impact on worldwide regional catastrophe markets during 2015.

-Overall, the Company believes that current marketplace conditions, particularly for catastrophe coverages, provide profit opportunities for it given its strong ratings, distribution system, reputation and expertise.
+Overall, the Company believes that given its size, strong ratings, distribution system, reputation, expertise and capital market vehicle activity the current marketplace conditions provide profit opportunities.
 The Company continues to employ its strategy of targeting business that offers the greatest profit potential, while maintaining balance and diversification in its overall portfolio.